top of page

 Make sure you follow the word limits for essays and time limits for any recordings you may have to send.
 If your music scholarship application requires references or recommendation letters, ask your teacher and mentor in advance.
 You don't want your application to be disqualified due to unmet requirements or late / missing pieces!

-4. Tailor your application to the program
+4. Tailor your application to the opportunity you're applying for

 Get a sense of what each organization stands for through their website and marketing materials, and tweak your CV & essays to highlight the qualities and experiences that make you a good candidate.